emirsahovic/cape-ann-pizza-mobile/README.md

 # Pizza Mobile App
-Pizza mobile application allows users to view, delete, add and update pizzas that are available for ordering.
+Pizza mobile application allows users to order available pizzas.
 There are 3 types of users (admin, standard user and guest) who have different permissions.
 This application is built as a starting point for Cape Ann Enterprises interns in Zenica using React Native (Expo) and Redux. <br> <br>
 <a href="https://github.com/hamza-starcevic/CapeAnnPizzaBackend">Backend</a> is built using Golang and MySQL database.

 # How To Run